mercadopago/devsite-docs/guides/integration-guide-for-partners/what-is-platform-id.en.md

 ## Prerequisite

-Before obtaining your `platform_id`, you need to request it from the Partners team and wait for the approval of your solution.
-Once approved, the `platform_id` will be created and provided so you can include the corresponding ID in your integration.
+Before obtaining your `PLATFORM_ID`, you need to request it from the Partners team and wait for the approval of your solution.
+Once approved, the `PLATFORM_ID` will be created and provided so you can include the corresponding ID in your integration.